 The Housing Court’s accomplishments have earned it a reputation for implementing the “best practices” among similar problem-solving courts.
 At the same time, it is clear that a great deal of work remains.
 While the Court has increased its educational programs, many property owners and tenants are still uninformed about their basic rights and responsibilities.
 The Court, through community control sanctions, has encouraged owners with multiple properties to develop comprehensive management plans for their units.
 But many more owners reject the Court’s advice and assistance, leading the Court to explore more avenues through which to bring these property owners into compliance with City codes and regulations.
 And, while an increasing number of homeowners are willing to donate real property to help it reach the hands of beneficial owners, the Court continues to struggle with out-of-state lien holders.
 These individuals can not only be difficult to locate, but also have little incentive to assist in neighborhood revitalization.

 While the challenges facing the Housing Court—and the City—are great, I am confident that we can rise to the challenges.
 The members of the Housing Court staff bring passion, dedication, knowledge and expertise to their positions.
 When new tools are needed for new problems, the Court can, and should, apply its considerable talents and energy to finding sustainable solutions.

 Work on the Housing Court’s second thirty years has already begun.
 However, as Shakespeare said, “what’s past is prologue.”
 So, please, take some time to read this review of the Court’s first thirty years.
 We need to understand where we have been, as we decide where we are going.
 If you have thoughts or ideas about the direction of your Housing Court, I would love to hear from you.
-Please email me in care of my assistant, Diana Twymon at firstname.lastname@example.org .
+Please email me in care of the Judicial Assistant, Diana Twymon at email@example.com .

 Thank you for your continued support of the Cleveland Housing Court and its mission.